Behavioral Threat Assessment and Management for Educators and Administrators

 - Training for the threat assessment team and key gatekeepers on threat assessment procedures.

-- Multiple reporting channels or mechanisms (including optional anonymous reporting mechanisms) that can allow students, employees, and others to report threatening and troubling behavior to the threat assessment team.
+- Multiple reporting channels or mechanisms (including anonymous reporting mechanisms) that can allow students, employees, and others to report threatening and troubling behavior to the threat assessment team.

 - Guidance to the school on what types of behaviors and situations should be reported to the threat assessment team, and how reports can be made (including any mechanisms for anonymous reporting, if available).

 Access to guidance from legal counsel about issues that may impact the work of the threat assessment team, including:

 - Questions about FERPA and other information-sharing concerns.